juanchok12/Concentration-of-Banking/README.md

 ## Data Application <a id="6"></a> <br>
 I used Plotly Dash as the python framework to create the interactive web application.
 The data application itself is hosted by AWS Elastic Beanstalk.
+The application script and its requirements can be found in the 'deployment' folder.
 ### Network plots of acquisitions and mergers for the Big Four <a id="7"></a> <br>
 Used [NetworkX](https://networkx.org/) Python library in to develop the network plot.
 <div>